neuroimaging-mug/relaxometry/README.md

 ## License
 The MRI-fitting relaxometry project is open source software, licensed under the terms of BSD license.

-## Try it out! --> Get our Dockerimage
+## Try it out! -> Get our Dockerimage
 The easiest way to test the fitting tool is to download the provided docker image.
-Please download first the newest docker version for your operating system [Docker](https://www.docker.com/).
+Please download first the newest [Docker](https://www.docker.com/) version for your operating system.

+Next steps:
+- open the Docker Terminal
+- download our Docker image: `docker pull christiantinauer/relaxometry`
+- start the image: `docker run -it relaxometry`

+### Docker Image without CUDA card installed: relaxometry_c
+For those systems without a CUDA-card, we provide a C-version as well.
+- Docker image: `docker pull christiantinauer/relaxometry_c`
+- Run command: `docker run -it relaxometry_c`

 ## How to build